jnguyening/Life_Expectancy_Linear_Regression_R/README.md

 # Life Expectancy Analysis with R

-This repository contains R scripts, data, and documentation for an analysis project focused on life expectancy.
-The project aims to explore factors affecting life expectancy and create data-driven insights using R for data analysis and visualization.
+This repository contains an R project that explores the relationship between various factors and life expectancy using linear regression analysis.
+The project aims to build a predictive model for life expectancy and gain insights into the key determinants of life expectancy.